Link Building - One of the Best ROI Tactics of 2007 - Study Shows

 Today I read MarketingSherpa’s Study on the Best & Worst Online Tactics & Budget Plans.
 I was very happy to see how well the SEO market is doing with the highest Search ROI percentage (57%), trumping paid search ads by almost 25%!
 No wonder Google is trying to take the feet out from under SEO companies.

 What do I mean by that last comment?
 There is no secret that a main staple of any SEO campaign is link building.
 Or maybe it is a secret to some, but an SEO firm can optimize the hell out of your site but it’s really nothing without a solid linking campaign.
-(INSERT LINKWORTH) There is a reason so many agencies use LinkWorth as part of their process; it’s effective and it simplifies their jobs.
+(INSERT LINKWORTH) There is a reason why a marketing agency should use LinkWorth and many use it already as part of their process; it’s effective and it simplifies their jobs.
 How much of what we do actually works?
 According to this study, quite a bit.
 Here’s a graph showing the emergence of text link ads into the marketplace:

 Marketing Survey